 The most talked about topic nowadays is security – be it human, home, country, website or smartphone.
-Talking in particular about the smartphone industry, it is inundated with number of apps.
+Talking in particular about the smartphone industry, it is inundated with the number of apps.
 The major concern of the app developers is the security of their mobile apps, particularly, to prevent their apps from reverse engineering.

 What is Reverse Engineering of Mobile Applications?

-With the technological advancements, it is very easy to crack a mobile application, especially Android ones.
+With technological advancements, it is very easy to crack a mobile application, especially Android ones.
 The cracker can disable advertising, and can even detach it from various verification services.

 Some might wish to crack the app (device, program, software) in order to find out the working and special features of your application; either to make a better app than yours or just completely reproduce it.